Robust angle-based transfer learning in high dimensions: Angle-based transfer learning

 where $\lambda_d$ is a tuning parameter.
 Imposing a distance-based penalty, $\|\bbeta - \hat\bw\|_2$, is equivalent to adding a constraint $\|\bbeta - \hat\bw\|_2\le h$, which reduces the parameter space to an $L_2$ ball centered at $\hat\bw$ as shown in panel A of Fig. \ref{similarity_measure}.
 Anchoring on the source estimator $\hat \bw$, distTL encourages estimators closer to $\hat\bw$ while allowing for the calibration of potential differences.

 As introduced earlier, in real-world applications, it is possible that $\bbeta$ and $\bw$ are concordant to some degree, but $\|\bbeta - \bw\|_2$ is not small.
-In such cases, distTL may be less effective for leveraging the existing source model.
-Therefore, we propose a more general characterization of the similarity using the $\sin\Theta$ distance between $\bw$ and $\bbeta$, which is defined as $\sin\Theta (\bw, \bbeta) = \sqrt{1-\frac{({\bw}^\top\bbeta)^2}{\|{\bw}\|_2^2\|\bbeta\|_2^2}}$ .
-As shown in panel B of Fig. \ref{similarity_measure}, if the target model parameter $\bbeta$ is restricted by a constraint that $\sin\Theta (\bbeta, \bw)\le d$, the source model parameter $\bw$ can provide directional information of $\bbeta$ and reduce the parameter space of $\bbeta$ to a cone.
-When $\bw$ and $\bbeta$ are small in $L_2$ distance, it also implies that the angle between the two vectors is small, while it may not be true vice versa.
+In such cases, distTL may be less effective and we may consider a more general characterization of the similarity using the angle distance characterized by $\sin\Theta (\bw, \bbeta) = \sqrt{1-\frac{({\bw}^\top\bbeta)^2}{\|{\bw}\|_2^2\|\bbeta\|_2^2}}$ .
+As shown in panel B of Fig.\ref{similarity_measure}, if the target model parameter $\bbeta$ is restricted by a constraint that $\sin\Theta (\bbeta, \bw)\le d$, the source model parameter $\bw$ can provide directional information of $\bbeta$ and reduce the parameter space of $\bbeta$ to a cone.
+When $\bw$ and $\bbeta$ are small in $L_2$ distance, it also implies that the angle between the two vectors is small, while it may not be true the other way around.